 Top Five Destinations In Norway

-- Lofoten and Nordland Lying within the Arctic Circle are known for their distinctive scenery, dramatic mountains and peaks, open frigid sea, sheltered bays, spectacular beaches, and land untouched by man.
+- Lofoten and Nordland lie within the Arctic Circle and are known for their distinctive scenery, dramatic mountains and peaks, open frigid sea, sheltered bays, spectacular beaches, and land untouched by man.
 Lofoten is one of the northernmost populated regions in the world.

 - Oslo and its environs Are the capital and heart of Norway.
-This cosmopolitan city has world-class architecture, museums, waterfront, rich history, and dining gems.
+This cosmopolitan city has world-class architecture, museums, a waterfront, rich history, and dining gems.
 It is a city with energy and vitality.
-Outside of Oslo, discover the Viking Ship Museum and the Norwegian Museum of Cultural History with the authentic Gol Stave Church.
+Discover the Viking Ship Museum and the Norwegian Museum of Cultural History outside Oslo with the authentic Gol Stave Church.
 Finally, a ferry ride away will find seven islands that offer historic sites, peaceful walks, and swimming.
 Popular with the locals, each island has its unique character.

 Did you know?

 - Capital City: Oslo

 - Ethnic groups: Norwegian 83.2% (includes about 60,000 Sami), other European 8.3%, other 8.5% (2017 est.)

 - Languages: Languages: Bokmal Norwegian (official), Nynorsk Norwegian (official), small Sami- and Finnish-speaking minorities